Discover more from Marco Altini’s Substack

 Takeaways

 Needless to say, there are practical considerations too, in terms of cost and compliance for example, which might motivate picking one method over the other.
-All good as long as we understand what we are doing beyond marketing claims :)

 I hope this was informative, and thank you for reading!